6 Signs of Affective Deprivation in Children

 What are the signs of affective deprivation in children?

-During childhood, children require shows of affection from the people closest to them to feel loved and protected.
-However, as the child grows, parents tend to give less signs of affection.
+During childhood, children require shows of affection from the people closest to them, not only to feel loved and protected but also to develop healthy as social beings.
+Sometimes a child can receive shows of affection as an infant but as they grow, parents tend to give less signs of affection.

 Occasionally, long working hours and the hectic modern lifestyle cause adults to forget some of their family obligations.
 This includes showing their children gestures of love that remind them how important they are.